 Sand Beach is a great first stop.
 If it’s summer, bring your bathing suit and enjoy the water!
 If not, walk along the shore and take in the views.

-Thunder Mountain is a unique natural formation.
+Thunder Hole is a unique natural formation.
 At this rocky outcrop, waves often bang against the rocks and the crevices, creating a loud bang that almost sounds like thunder.

 Acadia has lots of good hikes, many of which provide ocean views.
 I recommend the Gorham Mountain Trail.
 It’s a nifty 1.6-mile hike with 430 feet of elevation gain.
 That makes it moderate enough for most anyone to finish.